Frequently Asked Questions

 Answer: Absolutely!

 A significant piece of Thunder Scientific’s 50+ year legacy is our reputation for placing great value on our relationships with our customers.
-Our support does not end with the completion of the sale.
+Our support is not tied to just the completion of a sale.
 Be it technical advice or service, a conversation to clarify the intricacies of moisture measurement or measurement uncertainty, or guidance as to the best way to calibrate equipment or utilize our humidity generators, we look forward to sharing information that will improve our customers’ situation and overall satisfaction.

 For other technical or calibration questions please call 1-800-872-7728 and ask for a Thunder service representative or a calibration technician for further assistance.